bqplot/bqplot/README.md

     - Linux users:

     ```
-    $ ipython -c "import bqplot; bqplot.install_nbextension(symlink=True, user=True)"
+    $ python -m bqplot.install --symlink --user --force
     ```

     - Windows users:

     ```
-    $ ipython -c "import bqplot; bqplot.install_nbextension(symlink=False)"
+    $ python -m bqplot.install --user --force
     ```

-3. Note for developers: the `symlink=True` argument in Linux allows one to modify the JavaScript code inplace.
+3. Note for developers: the `--symlink` argument in Linux allows one to modify the JavaScript code in-place.
 This feature is not available with Windows.

 ### Loading `bqplot`